 Trafficking (human) The organized illegal movement of persons for profit.
-The critical additional factor that distinguishes trafficking from migrant smuggling is the use of force, coercion and/or deception throughout, or at some stage in the process.
+The critical Designated Manageme additional factor that distinguishes trafficking from migrant smuggling is the use of force, coercion and/or deception throughout, or at some stage in the process.
 While the additional elements that distinguish trafficking from migrant smuggling may sometimes be obvious, in many cases they are difficult to prove without active investigation.
-Transpose/ Transposition The application of directives, in accordance with the rulings of the European Court of Justice, into the national law of EU-Member States. children Unaccompanied Children who are not in the company of parents or another adult caregiver.
-Security Phases United Nations The UN utilizes a five-phase security management system.
-The five phases Phase One - Precautionary: Used to warn staff that the security situation in the country, or a portion of the country, is such that caution should be exercised.
+Phase Four All internat may be eva directly cor matters, en relief opera Phase Four of internati the duty st emergency Transpose/ Transposition The application of directives, in accordance with the rulings of the European Court of Justice, into the national law of EU-Member States. security op operation of Secretary-( Unaccompanied children United Nations Security Phases Children who are not in the company of parents or another adult caregiver.
+The UN utilizes a five-phase security management system.
+The five phases are: Phase Five that the sit to such a p internation members a Phase Five with the ap Secretary-O Phase One - Precautionary: Used to warn staff that the security situation in the country, or a portion of the country, is such that caution should be exercised.
 Travel to the duty station requires advance clearance from the Designated Official responsible for security.
-Phase Two - Restricted Movement: Will be declared to signify that the situation warrants a much higher level of awareness and preparedness than the precautionary phase, and to impose major restrictions on the movement of staff members and their eligible dependants who may be directed to remain at home unless otherwise instructed.
+United Nations Volunteers (UNV) The volunte Nations wa Assembly i operational cooperation member St volunteers organizatio Phase Two - Restricted Movement: Will be declared to signify that the situation warrants a much higher level of awareness and preparedness than the precautionary phase, and to impose major restrictions on the movement of staff members and their eligible dependants who may be directed to remain at home unless otherwise instructed.
 Phase Two should be used as a transition measure.
 No travel to or within the country will occur unless specifically authorized by the Designated Official as essential travel.
-Phase Three - Relocation: Indicates a substantial deterioration in the security situation, which may result in the relocation of non-essential staff members or their eligible dependants.
-The determination of essential staff members for security purposes will be made by the Designated Official and the Security Management Team.
-Phase Four - Emergency Operations: All internationally recruited staff may be evacuated, apart from staff directly concerned with security matters, emergency or humanitarian relief operations.
-The purpose of Phase Four is to limit the numbers of international staff members at the duty station to those vital for emergency, humanitarian relief, security operations or any other operation deemed essential by the Secretary-General.
-Phase Five - Evacuation: Signifies that the situation has deteriorated to such a point that all remaining internationally recruited staff members are required to leave.
-Phase Five can only be declared with the approval of the Secretary-General.
-United Nations Volunteers (UNV) The volunteer arm of the United Nations was created by the General Assembly in 1970 to serve as an operational partner in development cooperation at the request of UN member States.
-It deploys qualified volunteers to different UN organizations.
-Voluntary Repatriation Return to the country of origin based on the refugees' free and informed decision.
-Voluntary repatriation is one of the three durable solutions and may be organized (when it takes place under the auspices of the concerned governments and/or UNHCR) or spontaneous (the refugees return by their own means with no involvement of UNHCR and governments).
-See also "facilitated" and "promoted voluntary repatriation".
-Z-Score (normal or standard score) The z-score represents the relative position of the data value (raw score) by indicating the number of standard deviations (measure of statistical dispersion) it is from the mean.
-Normally, any value with a z-score less than 3 or greater than 3 should be considered an outlier.
+Voluntary Repatriation Return to t based on t informed du repatriation durable sol organized (under the a governmen spontaneou their own m involvemen governmen and "promo repatriation Phase Three - Relocation: Indicates a substantial deterioration in the security situation, which may result in the relocation of non-essential staff members or their eligible dependants.
+The determination of essential staff members for security purposes will be made by the Z-Score (normal or standard score) The z-score position of score) by ir standard de statistical c mean.